- Home

-If you think property prices are likely to reduce in months to come, and are hoping that mortgage rates will fall further, you might be considering postponing your purchase.
-On the other hand, if you feel that rates are as low as they’ll get this year or you’ve had a change in circumstances that means you need to move, you might be feeling pressed to buy as soon as possible.
+Conflict in the Middle East means that many lenders have raised their mortgage rates in recent weeks, amid fears that inflation may remain higher for longer thanks to rising energy costs.
+If you are hoping that mortgage rates might fall in coming months you might be considering postponing your purchase for now.
+On the other hand, if you feel that rates are as low as they’ll get for the foreseeable future, or you’ve had a change in circumstances that means you need to move, you might be feeling pressed to buy as soon as possible.

 Mortgage market overview

-The average asking price for a property was £264,249 in May 2024, according to the latest figures from Nationwide, up 1.3% over the year.
+The average asking price for a property stood at £299,677 in March 2026, according to the latest figures from Halifax, down 0.5% compared to February.

 Do you own property already or are you buying for the first time?

-One important variable that might make a difference to your decision is if you’re already on the property ladder, or you’re buying for the first time.
+One important variable that might make a difference to your decision is whether you’re already on the property ladder or you’re buying for the first time.

 If you’re buying for the first time, perhaps because you’ve previously always rented, and you don’t have to make your purchase now, you may decide you want to continue to rent for now so you can see how things unfold.
-With the market so volatile, there’s a chance you could regret throwing your hat into the ring too soon, particularly if property prices end up falling and interest rates go down.
-Equally however, rates may not come down for some time, and it may not be practical to wait.
+With the economic outlook currently uncertain, there’s a chance you could regret throwing your hat into the ring too soon, particularly if property prices end up falling and interest rates go down.
+Equally, however, rates may not come down for some time, and it may not be practical to wait.

 If you already own a property and are thinking about moving, you might be on your lender’s standard variable rate (SVR) whilst looking for your next home.
-While there’s no surefire way of telling which way the market will move next, SVRs are already painfully high, with the average SVR currently at an eye-watering 8.18%.
+While there’s no surefire way of telling which way the market will move next, SVRs remain painfully high, with the average SVR currently at an eye-watering 7.13%.

 This could be an argument for closing on a new property sooner rather than later if you’ve found a competitive mortgage deal.
 Alternatively, if you postpone buying, you can still remortgage but choose a deal which is portable so that you can take it across to your new property if you need to.
 Read more in our article When is the best time to remortgage?